Getting the family together for a luncheon is a really good excuse for a ‘Geoff Fisher’ Family Photo.

-The kids and the ‘extra’ family member had a great time running around, with dad holding on to the dog before letting go.
-And posing in the lounge.
+The kids and the ‘Benji’ had a great time running around, with dad holding on to the dog and letting go to make the portrait work.
+Posing in the lounge is a great way to calm Benji and keep the kids together.
 Helped by Geoff’s easy going manner, they were able to choose from a wide range of images.

 Planning a photo session?
 You will need to plan what to wear.
 Geoff Fisher recommends keeping it simple and if possible stay with the classic designs (such as Country Road) which will not date so quickly.
 It is really important to maintain some uniformity within a family group.